turingschool/curriculum/source/projects/attend_interactive.markdown

 ### Base Expectations

-As a user, when I start the program I'm provided a command prompt where I can issues one of several commands, described below.
-After each command, the prompt returns for more instructions.
+As a user launching start the program I'm provided a command prompt where I can issue one of several commands, described below.
+After each command completes, the prompt returns, waiting for another instruction.

 The program has a concept called the "queue".
 Think of the queue as the stored results from a previous search.
 As a user, I issue a search command to find records, then later issue another command to do something with those results.
 The queue is not cleared unless the user runs `queue clear` or a new `find`.